threlte/threlte/README.md

 - **Sensible defaults**
   Much like [react-three-fiber](https://github.com/pmndrs/react-three-fiber), threlte will set sensible defaults to three.js `WebGLRenderer`, all colors and textures and more.
 This makes it easy for you to follow best practices in terms of color reception and accuracy.
-  threlte also makes visibility management a breeze with its `<Layer>` component.
+  threlte also makes visibility management a breeze with its `<Layers>` component.
 - **Unified frame loop**
   By default, threlte only renders the scene if there's need for it: If a prop changes that makes rendering the scene necessary, if there are any interactive objects in the scene or if threlte or you use `useFrame` in any of your components.
 - **Interactivity**